nauam/Courses/docs/manual/job-options.md

 When the `valuesUrl` is specified for an Option, then the model of allowed values is retrieved from the specified URL.

-This is useful in a couple of scenarios when QW Control is used to coordinate process that depend on other systems:
+This is useful in a couple of scenarios when Rundeck is used to coordinate process that depend on other systems:

 - Deploying packages or artifacts produced by a build or CI server, e.g. Jenkins.